-Sportsbooks in Arizona aren't live just yet, but futures odds for the Cardinals and other games are posted.
+New Arizona sports betting apps aren't live just yet, but futures odds for the Cardinals and other games are posted.

 Arizona managed to knock off the Dallas Cowboys in the team’s preseason opener, 19-16, last Friday, in large part because of veteran kicker Matt Prater’s performance.